dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 normally be based on the branch `master` so that you can easily work on several other branches during the same period.

+>Creating a working branch separate from the default `master` branch will
+>allow you to create other working branches off of branch `master` later
+>while your other working branches is still open for code reviews.
+>
+>Limiting your current working branch to a single issue will also both
+>streamline the code review and reduce the possibility of merge conflicts.

 You create a new working branch using the following command `git checkout -b <working-branch-name> my/master`.
 You should also track the branch `master` in your fork, e.g. `my/master` so that you